[?] Subscribe To This Site

 -Genetics has been shown to be a link in some cases of anorexia.
 If a relative has been affected with it, the chances are much greater that a family member will also be.

--Life events can also act as triggers to those most vulnerable, such as a bad breakup, the death of a loved one, and even the everyday stresses of growing up or having a hard time with school work, or failing an important exam.
+-Life events can also act as triggers to those that are the most vulnerable.
+Events such as a bad breakup or the death of a loved one.
+Perhaps even just the everyday stresses of growing up or having a hard time with school work, or failing a very important exam.

 -Approximately 10% of all anorexics will die within 10 years of becoming anorexic, and about 20% will die within 20 years.

--The good news is this: 75% of those with Anorexia Nervosa seeking treatment will see improvement!
+-The Good News: 75% of those with Anorexia Nervosa who seek treatment will see improvement!

 Of course, we didn't know all of that way back then.
 If we had, perhaps we could have intervened on some level, and spared Nicole at least some of the pain and suffering, that ultimately brought her to seek treatment of her anorexia nervosa symptoms.